-5.4 Elective Home Education
+5.4 Elective Home Education (EHE)

-• Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we respond in line with National Elective Home Education guidance and local Kent guidance and will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child - this is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable or less visable.
-Where a child has an Education, Health and Care Plan (EHCP), the local authority will review the plan, working closely with parents and carers
+- Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance. - We will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.

-5.5 Children who need a Social Worker
+5.5 Children who may benefit from Early Help